Master of Arts in Theology

 Wynnewood, PA 19096

 - Two letters of recommendation from individuals unrelated to the applicant; letters should attest to your academic abilities and good character.
-Those writing the letters can email them to firstname.lastname@example.org or mail to the same address as the transcripts.
+Those writing the letters can email them to email@example.com or mail to the same address as the transcripts.
+(An aspirant in SDF needs only one letter of recommendation from his pastor.)

 Applications are reviewed by our Admissions Committee as they are received.
 All of your application materials must arrive at our office in order for your application to be considered complete.
 Application deadlines: